Level 2 Mathematics with Statistics

 Teacher in Charge: Mrs P. Blud

-Level 2 Mathematics with Statistics is a 17 credit course covering Algebra and Probability.
-It is designed to lead into Level 3 Statistics.
+Level 2 Mathematics with Statistics is a statistically orientated Level 2 course in Mathematics.
+It involves some algebraic content and is designed to lead into Level 3 Mathematics with Statistics.

 AS91260 (5 weeks).
 AS91268 (4 weeks).
 AS91265 (2 weeks)